2000 Atlanta Braves season

-The 2000 Atlanta Braves season marked the franchise's 35th season in Atlanta along with the 125th season in the National League and 130th overall.
-The Braves won their sixth consecutive division title, however, the 2000 season would mark the first time since 1990 that the Braves did not appear in the National League Championship Series in a non-strike season.
-The Braves failed to go to their sixth World Series in ten years.
+The 2000 Atlanta Braves season marked the franchise's 35th season in Atlanta along with the 125th season in the National League and 130th overall, entering the season as defending National League champions.
+The Braves won their sixth consecutive division title, however, the 2000 season would mark the first time since 1990 that the Braves did not appear in the NLCS in a non-strike season.
+The Braves failed to defend its National League championship and go to their sixth World Series in ten years.
 One of the highlights of the season was that the All-Star Game was held at Turner Field in Atlanta.